Paula Arundell

 Paula Arundell is an Australian actress and singer.

 Early life

 Arundell studied at the National Institute of Dramatic Art (NIDA), in Sydney.
 She graduated in 1995, with a degree in Performing Arts (Acting).

 Career

-Arundell has appeared on television in Water Rats, Murder Call, Farscape, All Saints, Home and Away, Out of the Blue and Love My Way among others.

-Arundell's films have included Disgrace, Dags, Sample People, Gods of Egypt, and the upcoming Harmony.
+Arundell has appeared in television roles, beginning with guest roles in Water Rats and Murder Call in 1997.
+She landed a main role as Claire in Children’s Hospital that same year.